-Inquiry learning is form of indirect instruction.
+Inquiry learning is a form of indirect instruction.
 Indirect instruction is teaching in which the students are actively involved in their learning by seeking solutions to problems or questions.
 In inquiry learning, students develop and investigate questions that they may have.
 The focus in inquiry learning is on what the students want to learn with some support from the teacher about a topic.
 Below are the steps of inquiry learning.

 Step 1: Ask